 Conflict is a dispute or disagreement between two or more parties that is not easily resolved or addressed.
 There are often many layers to a conflict that affect how and why a party will respond the way that they do.
-While there is not just one cause for conflict, patterns and behaviors often contribute to the severity of the conflict.
+While there is not just one cause for conflict, patterns, and behaviors often contribute to the severity of the conflict.
 While identifying the exact cause is not always necessary, it can help determine how to avoid similar conflicts in the future.

 For many workplace conflicts, the cause includes one or more of the following:

 - Communication: One of the most common causes of conflict in the workplace is communication, or, more commonly, miscommunication.
 Disputes will often arise over misunderstandings and misinterpretations of communication or a complete lack of communication from one side.
-Communication plays a prominent role in the culture and health of a workplace, and failing to spend adequate time on it can result in conflict.
+Communication plays a prominent role in the culture and health of a work environment, and failing to spend adequate time on it can result in conflict.

 - Emotions: Work can be stressful, frustrating, or any other emotion imaginable.
 Emotions are a part of life, and when strong emotions are experienced or received, they can cause conflict if it is not appropriately addressed.
 When employees are not given a place to experience or handle emotions when directed at them, it can result in conflict in the workplace.

 - Expectations: When expectations are not clear, or they are not met, it can be a source of conflict in the workplace.
 Failure to establish clear expectations will typically result in expectations not being met, which can cause significant conflicts in the workplace when it is a recurring issue.